-Among Sierra On-Line’s successful worlds of fairytale knights, space janitors, and lounge lizards the company synonymous with the adventure game had no titles that tapped into already established folklore and mythical tales.
-That would change when a female writer with no prior experience in computer game development wrote and designed two “lesser-known” adventure games, both became praised and loved for their storytelling, craftsmanship, and charm.
-Thw two titles finally brought legends and folklore to Sierra On-Line’s ever-growing portfolio of adventure games.
+Among Sierra On-Line’s successful worlds of fairytale knights, space janitors, and lounge lizards the company renowned for its adventure games had yet to explore the realms of established folklore and mythical tales.
+This would change when a talented female writer, despite lacking prior experience in computer game development, crafted and designed two adventure games both becoming praised and loved for their storytelling, craftsmanship, and charm.

-It started with a phone call in 1988 when Ken and Roberta Williams‘ Sierra On-Line, looking for new talent, called renowned Australian artist and illustrator Peter Ledger, who at the time was living in the Los Angeles area with his wife Christy Marx.
+It all started with a phone call in 1988 when Ken and Roberta Williams‘ Sierra On-Line, looking for new talent, reached out to renowned Australian artist and illustrator Peter Ledger, who at the time was living in the Los Angeles area with his wife Christy Marx.

 A decade earlier, in 1979, Ledger had briefly met Marx at a Comic Art Professional Society meeting in Los Angeles.
-They were immediately drawn to each other but Ledger, at the time married, was heading back home to Australia.
+Their connection was immediate, but at the time, Ledger was married and preparing to return to his home country of Australia.
 Two years passed before Ledger, in 1981, returned to the US to work on a project funded by George Lucas and film producer Gary Kurtz.
 Ledger met up with Marx and yet again sparks flew.
-After a year together in the city of angels, the two briefly moved to Australia for Ledger to complete his divorce before returning to the US and in 1983 got married on beautiful Catalina Island, off the coast of Los Angeles.
+After spending a year together in Los Angeles, the couple briefly relocated to Australia to finalize Ledger’s divorce before returning to the United States.
+In 1983, where they tied the knot on the picturesque Catalina Island, off the coast of Los Angeles.

 While Marx, through the ’80s had success with her screenwriting on G.I.
 Joe: A Real American Hero and as head writer and developer on Jem and the Holograms, the 1988 Hollywood writers strike, the longest in Hollywood history, left Marx without work for months on end.
-One day, out of the blue, the phone rang, the call was from a software company called Sierra On-Line, looking for artists to join the Sierra family and asking for Ledger.
-Marx, down on luck with work, used the unforeseen opportunity and asked if Sierra also needed any writers…
+One day she unexpectedly received a phone call from Sierra On-Line, looking for artists to join the ever-growing family in Oakhurst at the foothills of the Sierra Nevada mountains, asking for Ledger.
+Marx, down on luck with work, used the unforeseen opportunity and asked if Sierra also needed any writers.

 While Sierra’s and especially Roberta’s adventure games were highly successful, numerous people over the years had asked for the company to do games based on legends and tales, one of the requests being the story of King Arthur.
-Such a game would either require a designer with comprehensive knowledge on the subject and those were non-existent in small-town Oakhurst or somebody with a passion for fantasy, who was willing to do extensive research.
-When Ken and Roberta met with Ledger and Marx they were familiar with Ledger’s artistic skills but only then learned of Marx’s extensive scripting background for cartoons and television.
-All of that paired with the couple’s interest in lore and myths made them a perfect team and were hired to do a game that tapped into the classic Arthurian mythology.
+Such a game would either require a designer with comprehensive knowledge on the subject or somebody with a passion for fantasy, who was willing to do extensive research, a tall order in small-town Oakhurst.

-The couple slowly started working on their first game, Conquest of Camelot with the subtitle The search for the Grail, with Marx as director and writer and Ledger as the artist.
-While Marx quickly adapted to the new medium, learning as she went along, her husband found it, as an artist, frustrating to work with the very limited number of colors and the relatively low resolution.
-Nonetheless, Ledger, in 16 colors EGA managed to create a very detailed and beautiful captivating atmosphere, with rich and vivid backgrounds and characters.
+The couple slowly started working on their first game, Conquest of Camelot with the subtitle The Search for the Grail, with Marx as director and writer and Ledger as the artist.
+While Marx quickly adapted to the new medium, learning as she went along, her husband found it, as an artist, frustrating to work with the very limited number of colors and the relatively low resolution available at the time.
+Despite the constraints of working with only 16 colors, Ledger adapted and transformed Marx’s narrative into visually stunning sceneries with meticulous attention to detail.

 While Marx, throughout the development, slowly adapted from her earlier linear writings to the non-linear approach a game required, Ledger had a harder time.
 Computers as a tool for creating art never managed to capture his heart and he left Sierra after the completion of Conquest of Camelot.
 He continued to do traditional art while still producing artwork for a few games in the coming years, among them Blue Force by former Police Quest designer Jim Walls.

-The Legend of Robin Hood: Conquest of the Longbow was completed and published in 1991, using the newest Sierra Creative Interpreter (SCI1) which allowed for a point and click interface with better graphics, and sound that could compete with the ever-increasing competition from not only Sierra’s own successful titles but also by numerous of games from other developers.
+The Legend of Robin Hood: Conquest of the Longbow was successfully developed and published in 1991.
+Utilizing the latest iteration of the Sierra Creative Interpreter (SCI1), the game incorporated a point-and-click interface and delivered enhanced graphics and sound.
+The upgrade allowed it to compete not only with Sierra’s own successful titles but also with the growing number of games being released by other developers.

 Robin Hood: Conquest of the Longbow, Marx’s followup to Camelot.
-Released for the IBM/PC in 1991.
-Amiga owners could enjoy it a year later
+Released for the IBM PC in 1991.
+Amiga owners could enjoy it the following year

-After finishing Conquest of the Longbow, Marx left Sierra and game development, returning to write for television and animations.
-Marx and Ledger continued to live in Oakhurst, enjoying the creative life and beautiful scenery, sadly lightning struck on a November night in 1994 when Ledger’s car was broadsided by a semitrailer instantly killing him – Ledger is buried in the small, historic cemetery in Oakhurst.
+Following the completion of Conquest of the Longbow, Marx made the decision to depart from Sierra and game development, opting to return to her previous pursuits in television and animation writing.
+Marx and Ledger continued to live in Oakhurst, enjoying the creative life and beautiful scenery, Tragically, their lives took a devastating turn on a fateful November night in 1994 when Ledger’s car was broadsided by a semitrailer instantly killing him.
+Ledger was laid to rest in the serene confines of Oakhurst’s small, historic cemetery.

 Marx returned to Sierra in the latter part of the ’90s and joined the design team working on what would become an unreleased Babylon 5 space combat simulator.
 Here she met writer Randy Littlejohn to whom she later married.
 At this point in time the Sierra everybody loved was merely a ghost of its former self, gone were Ken and Roberta Williams and the company was heading through tumultuous reconstruction phases.
 In 1998 Marx, for the final time, left the company where she had started her game writing career a decade earlier.
 She continued to write and later returned to game design.